sourcegraph/about/handbook/engineering/search/roadmap.md

 # Roadmap

 This document contains the search team's current roadmap.
-Items are described in more detail below.
-Work that's in progress has an owner(s), plan and timeline associated with it.
+The items on the roadmap are described in detail below.
+Items have an owner(s), plan and timeline associated with it.

 1. 🔄 [Enterprise homepage](1-enterprise-homepage)
 1. 🔄 Search tour(2-search-tour)